Mourners gather to pay tribute to billionaire couple Barry and Honey Sherman

 Share via Email

-At a memorial service attended by thousands in Mississauga, Ont., on Thursday, Jonathon Sherman said he and his three sisters have struggled in the days since their parents were found dead in their Toronto home.

-Police have said both 75-year-old Barry Sherman and 70-year-old Honey Sherman died of “ligature neck compression,” and classified the deaths of the Apotex founder and his wife as suspicious.
+Speaking through tears in front of thousands of mourners, the son of billionaire philanthropists Barry and Honey Sherman said Thursday the family has been struggling to cope with his parents' "incredibly painful and bizarrely surreal" deaths.

+The couple was found dead last week in their Toronto home, and police are investigating the deaths as suspicious.

-Jonathon Sherman said the unusual circumstances, coupled with the speculation surrounding their deaths, reinforced the fact that the family has lost the glue that held them together.
+Jonathon Sherman said the unusual circumstances, coupled with intense speculation surrounding the deaths, reinforced the fact that the family has lost the glue that held them together.

-“These last few days have been really f---ed up for my family,” he said.
+"These last few days have been really f---ed up for my family," he told a memorial service in Mississauga, Ont.

 "As my sisters and I congregated for two days waiting to hear any facts other than through Twitter and the unreliable news media, I kept expecting my parents to walk through the front door and say 'everything will be fine, we've taken control of the situation.'
 These past few days have been a shocking adjustment to our reality."

-Note: Note to readers: This is a corrected story.
-A previous version had the wrong spelling of Jonathon Sherman